deepak-rathi/Wix-Setup-Samples/8. Wix Advanced Setup With Simple Bootstrap Project/readme.md

 # 8. Wix Advanced Setup With Simple Bootstrap Project

-# ---------Need Help!!!----------
+Wix Advanced Setup With Simple Bootstrap is a Wix Bootstrapper project with basic backbone to install "Sample Application" along with .Net Framework 4.5.2 using webinstaller.
+Motive of the setup to provide basic knowledge of Wix Toolset Setup to beginners or newbie.

 # Features!
+- Bootstrapper
+  - Install .net Framework 4.5.2 using web installer and then install Simple Application using Main Setup msi
+  - Bootstrapper setup with logo, No License text.
+  - Bootstrapper with suppressed options UI and suppressed repair UI
+- Main Setup
   - Product.wxs with useful comments.
   - Install "Sample Application.exe"
   - UnInstall "Sample Application" from control panel.
   - Desktop Shortcut, Start Menu Shortcut, Application Icon.
   - Welcome ui with logo, top banner logo, option to select installation folder and launch installed application after installation.
   - Application Icon in control panel.
-  - Check if .Net Framework 4.5.2 version is installed or not.
+  - Checks if .Net Framework 4.5.2 version is installed or not.
 If not show message and exit
-  - Install .net Framework 4.5.2 in Bootstrap project.
-  - Bootstrap project with custom UI like logo, eula, etc.

 Philosophy
->Share your thought here
+>Educators can and should establish networks to share practices, access experts, and solve problems. -Todd Whitaker, What Connected Educators Do Differently

 ### Installing Wix Toolset